About Daisy Hill Bernedoodles

 A Bernedoodle is the breeding of a beautiful, calm tempered Bernese Mountain Dog to a quick-witted, highly trainable, and non-shedding Poodle.
 Or, in some crosses, between a Bernese Mountain Dog and an Australian Labradoodle (referred to as an Australian Bernedoodle).
 Breeders have been intentionally developing this cross since the mid-2000s, and owners of Bernedoodles consistently describe their dogs as “affectionate, clever, fun-loving, low shedding, happy-go-lucky, irreplaceable, life-changing and priceless”.

 Bernese Mountain Dogs are a true family companion.
 The “Berner” was originally raised in the Swiss Alps as working dogs to accompany the alpine herders and dairymen.
 They were harnessed to pull carts, herd livestock, and watch over the family farm.
-Bernese Mountain Dogs have the iconic tricolor markings, black, rust, and white.
+Bernese Mountain Dogs have the iconic tricolor markings, black, rust, and white making them so handsome they’re considered the George Clooney of dogs!
 This breed is intensely loyal, sensitive, intelligent, and social.
-The Bernese Mountain Dog is a true family companion.
-They are good natured, self-assured, affectionate and generally excellent with children.
-It is known, they can be somewhat aloof and standoffish to strangers, but only until a friendship is made!
+They’re good natured, self-assured, affectionate and generally excellent with children.
+It’s true they can be somewhat aloof and standoffish to strangers, but only until a friendship is made!

 Poodles have a playful but dignified personality and keen intelligence.
 They are highly trainable and come in large, medium, and small…… Standard, Miniature, and Toy, respectively.
 The poodle is no snob, they are people-friendly dogs who want to stay close to their families and are always up for a good game.
 A poodle’s personality is intelligent, loving, loyal, and mischievous.
 Poodles have a goofy streak and love to play, but they are also eager to please.